 - Baking Pan Set – Second to baking sheets, a 9×13 inch pan is the most common and practical pan to own because it’s useful for sheet cakes, bars, brownies, and more.
-Add a loaf pan, springform pan, and 9×9 inch pan to complete the set.
+Add a loaf pan, 9-inch springform pan, and 9-inch square pan to complete the set.

 - Cake Decorating Supplies Set – I don’t own this, but it seems to have everything included!
 What a wonderful gift for beginner cake decorators.

 This section includes standard baking tools that my team and I own and highly recommend.
 If you’re shopping for a beginner baker or are looking to stock your kitchen with high-rated baking supplies, start here.